Raspberry Pi Zero Air-Gapped Electrum Wallet

 Here’s what you get…

-1. Raspberry Pi Zero (The Pi Zero has no WiFi, bluetooth, or ethernet which is what we want.
-Less ways to get hacked.)
+1. Raspberry Pi Zero (The device has no WiFi, Bluetooth, or Ethernet which is what we want – Fewer ways to get hacked.)

 Some basic instructions

-Contact me at firstname.lastname@example.org or Twitter DM @parman_the, for questions an to order.
+Contact me at firstname.lastname@example.org or Twitter DM @parman_the, for questions and to order.

 You also need your own USB cable with this type of connector to the Pi (micro USB)